310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/dis_harmony.md

 {% endbubble %}

 {% bubble Chiaki %}
-Hrnn… I really don’t want to think about graduation right now…
+Mmm… I really don’t want to think about graduation right now…

 Anyway, I wanted to ask you something, Nito.
 You’re in the same class as Kanata, right?
 Do you know where he could be?
 {% endbubble %}